JDDoesDev/docksal-book/docs/going-further/advanced-customizing/project-3.md

 Now, we can build off our last step by continuing to grow our `docksal.yml` and `docksal.env` files.
 We're also going to add in some custom commands to make our life a little bit easier in the long run.

-Let's start off by listing what we're going to needing for this project:
+Let's start off by listing what we're going to need for this project:

 * A Drupal installation on an Acquia Stack
 * Multiple domains